naokiiwakami/vceg/README.md

 ### Platform

 The implementation is done onto AVR ATMega328 micro processor.
 The schematic is shown as below.
-Input ports A, D, S, and R accepts voltages ranging 0V through 5V.
+Input ports A, D, S, and R accept voltages ranging 0V through 5V.
 Output range is also from 0V to 5V.

 ![alt tag](vc_trial2_schematic.png)